Companies need to look inside, not just outside, for growth ideas

 3. Mine the output.
 All thoughts, insights and ideas from the session need to be synthesized rigorously.
 Like panning for gold, the marginal thoughts need to be washed away to reveal the nuggets of real value.
 In addition, all growth ideas captured in the workshop need to be evaluated against judgment criteria that the group develops and agrees to in order to determine which ideas or initiatives to invest in first.

 So before you look outside for innovative thinking, try looking inside.
 Provide a forum to access the diverse talents, experience and perspectives of your own people to unearth unexpected growth ideas and initiatives.
 You will inspire and galvanize everyone on your staff in the process.

-This entry was posted in Uncategorized.
+This entry was posted in General.
 Bookmark the permalink. ← Blundstone Campaign Featured in Mobile Marketer Human resources is more than a department, it is every company’s most important asset. →

 Comments are closed.